SUSE/stampy-ci/README.md

 - format
 - build/dist

-To set-pipeline, ((get secrets from ...))

-Then (assuming your instance is called "lol") do a set-pipeline like this:
+To set-pipeline (assuming your instance is called "lol") use the the helpers like this:

 ```bash
 ./set-master lol